-Students desiring a career in biochemistry might be better served by adding the biochemistry courses to the Bachelor of Science degree in chemistry, but the Bachelor of Science degree in biochemistry can be strengthened by the addition of CHEM415, 440, and 495.
+Students desiring a career in biochemistry might be better served by pursuing the ACS Bachelor of Science degree in biochemistry, but the Bachelor of Science degree in biochemistry can be strengthened by the addition of CHEM415, 440, and 495.

-Minor in Chemistry-20
+Minor in Chemistry

-CHEM131, 132, 231, 232, plus 4 credits of majors level chemistry or biochemistry.
+CHEM131, 132, 231, 232, 241, 242, plus 4 credits of majors level chemistry or biochemistry.